squirrly/squirrly-seo/readme.txt

 == Changelog ==
 = 2.0.4 =
 * Added Custom Title/Description option in all Post/Pages
-* Added SEO check if custom title is entered
+* Added SEO check if custom title is entered in Post/Page
+* Added SEO check for META customization with other plugins
+* Custom META notification in All Posts
 * Added Dashboard page in Squirrly SEO Tab
 * Added Account information, Blog status in dashboard
 * Added affiliate option and images in Squirrly SEO Tab
-* Validate remote images on save post
+* Validate remote images on save post to prevent bad images integration
+* Compatible with Twitter search 1.1

 = 2.0.3 =
 * Added attributes informations for copyright free images